-- f.
-Staff Development and Expense Reimbursement - i.
+E. Staff Development and Expense Reimbursement

+- a.
 Professional Meetings: Employees are encouraged to attend professional meetings.
 Work schedules, at the discretion of the Library Director, may be arranged to permit rotation of such attendance by all interested staff members, so long as normal operation of the Library is not affected.
-Remittance for travel at the rate allowed by the Internal Revenue Service shall be paid by the Library. - ii.
-School: Staff members are encouraged to take advantage of college-level courses that will contribute to their value to the Library, if work schedules may be arranged to permit attendance at such courses.
-The Board of
+Remittance for travel at the rate allowed by the IRSshall be paid by the Library. - Education: Staff members are encouraged to take advantage of college-level courses that will contribute to their value to the Library).
+Any staff member requesting tuition reimbursement will sign a reimbursement agreement (Appendix H), which must be approved by the Director and Board of Trustees.

-Trustees may, in its sole discretion, authorize payment of the tuition for such courses if funds are available and upon proof of successful completion 12 months after completion of the course(s).
 Requests do not guarantee reimbursement.
-Any staff member requesting tuition reimbursement will sign a reimbursement agreement (Appendix H).
-This agreement will indicate the employee must work at least 12 months after the completion of the course(s) before receiving reimbursement.
-Should the employee voluntarily terminate employment with the Library within 12 months after completion of the course(s), the employee will NOT be eligible for reimbursement.
-Completion of courses in Library Science may be considered a recommendation for a merit increase in the employee's pay.
+This agreement states the employee must work at least 12 months after the completion of the course(s) before receiving reimbursement.
+Should the employment with the Library be terminated within 12 months after completion of the course(s), the employee will NOT be eligible for reimbursement.
+Completion of approved courses may be considered a recommendation for a merit increase in the employee's pay.